How PCR Tests are Scientifically Meaningless

 But we didn’t get answers until June 18, 2020, after months of non-response.
 In the end, we achieved it only with the help of Berlin lawyer Viviane Fischer.

-Regarding our question the Charité concedes that they didn’t use purified particles.
+Regarding our question “Has the Charité convinced itself that appropriate particle purification was carried out?,” the Charité concedes that they didn’t use purified particles.

 And although they claim “virologists at the Charité are sure that they are testing for the virus,” in their paper (Corman et al.) they state: